-Learn how to make delicious Chinese wontons doused in savory, spicy and tangy sauce.
-The sauce kick these babes up a notch!
+Learn how to make delicious Sichuan Cheng Du wontons doused in a savory, spicy and tangy sauce.

 - About 30-35 pieces of store-bought wonton wrappers

 - 1 Tbsp finely chopped garlic